Skip to main content

 • A lineage frontend, which allows you to view and interact with your lineage metadata – e.g., a visual graph of jobs, datasets and columns that shows how they are connected.

-If you want to read more about the concept of data lineage and why it’s important, see this Astronomer blog post.
+If you want to read more about the concept of data lineage and its value, see: What is data lineage and why does it matter?.

-Visually, your data lineage graph might look like this:
+Visually, your data lineage graph might look like this lineage graph in Astro Observe:

 Lineage Graph

-If you are using data lineage, you most likely have a lineage backend that collects and stores lineage metadata and a frontend that visualizes the metadata.
-There are paid tools (including Astro) that provide these services, and there are open-source options that can be integrated with Airflow: namely OpenLineage, a lineage specification and collection API for getting lineage from tools in your pipelines, and Marquez, a tool for storing and visualizing lineage that includes a metadata repository, query API, and graphical UI.
+If you are using data lineage, your solution most likely has a lineage backend that collects and stores lineage metadata and a frontend that visualizes the metadata.
+There are proprietary tools, including Astro Observe, that provide these services, and there are open-source options that can be integrated with Airflow: namely OpenLineage, a lineage specification and collection API for getting lineage from tools in your pipelines, and Marquez, a tool for storing and visualizing lineage that includes a metadata repository, query API, and graphical UI.

 OpenLineage